aalagia/todoListApp/README.md

 - GET api/todo/:id (Return a single todo)
 - POST api/add (create a todo for the user)
 - PUT api/:id (modify todo)

+# Test
+The tests was excuted with POSTMAN.
+In the folder test_postman is possible to found the json to load in POSTMAN application